 - A low flow or aerating showerhead could save you more than 10 litres of water per minute, without compromising the quality of your shower

-- Modern dual flush toilets can use as little as 7 litres of water per flush, while older, conventional modes often use more than 20.
+- Modern dual flush toilets can use as little as 3.5 litres of water per flush, while older, conventional models might use more than 10.
 Considering that on average, each person flushes the toilet 5 times a day this can really make a big difference

 - Similar to the shower, a low flow aerating faucet can save gallons of water a minute.
 The extra water is replaced with air pushed out of the faucet, so the flow is no weaker.